Private rented accommodation

 Private rented accommodation refers to privately owned rooms, flats and houses being let out by their owners for residential purposes.
 It is generally cheaper than halls of residence, but remember that you may have to pay for utility bills (water, gas, electricity, internet etc) separately from the rent.
 The rent is usually paid weekly or monthly and you would normally sign a tenancy agreement contract with the owner.

-This site contains information to guide you through the process of renting in the private sector.
+This page contains information to guide you through the process of renting in the private sector.

 Looking for someone to share a house or flat with?

-The best way to team-up with potential flatmates is via our Facebook page.
-You can post adverts, including information about yourself, course of study, what sort of accommodation sought, price, area etc.
+The best way to team-up with potential flatmates is via our Student Pad message board or Facebook page.
+You can post adverts, including information about yourself, the course you're studying and the type of accommodation you're looking for (price, area etc).

 The first thing you have to decide is whether you are going to live:

 - as part of a group of students in shared accommodation, or

 - in a room in a householder's dwelling